oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For both the General and Flattened JSON Serialization, the SD-JWT is represented as a JSON object according to Section 7.2 of [@!RFC7515].
 The disclosures (both for issuance and presentation) are included in the serialized JWS using the key `disclosures` at the top-level of the JSON object (the same level as the `payload` member).
-The value of the `disclosures` member is array of strings where each element is an individual Disclosure as described in (#creating_disclosures).
+The value of the `disclosures` member is an array of strings where each element is an individual Disclosure as described in (#creating_disclosures).
 The Issuer includes a Disclosure for each selectively disclosable claim of the SD-JWT payload.
 Whereas the Holder includes only the Disclosures selected for the given presentation.
 Additionally, for presentation with a Key Binding, the Holder adds